 The ewes, similar to the cows, are kept out in the pasture as long as the weather allows.
 They are fed hay throughout the winter, but are also very efficient grazers in the winter as they will paw through the snow to find grass and unless it is quite cold they will also eat snow as their water source.

 Ewes are shorn each spring a few weeks before lambing is due to start.
-A shearing crew of 4 or 5 come and shear all the sheep in one day.
+A shearing crew come and shear all the sheep in one day.
 The wool is packed into bags which are then sold.
 Some of the better fleeces are set aside to be sold into the artisan market to be used for spinning, felting or weaving.